Do you want to use shortcodes in your WordPress theme?

 Method 3: Creating Your Own WordPress Theme (Fully Customizable)

 Another option is to create a custom WordPress theme.
 This is a more advanced method, but it allows you to add as many shortcodes as you want to any area of your WordPress theme.
-You can also make other changes to create a theme that has exactly the features and design you want.
+You can also make other changes to create exactly the features and design you want.

-In the past, you would need to follow complicated WordPress tutorials and write code to build a custom WordPress theme.
-However, it’s now possible to create a custom theme without writing a single line of code using SeedProd.
+In the past, you would typically need to follow a complicated tutorial or write custom code in order to build a custom WordPress theme.
+However, you can now create a custom theme without writing a single line of code using SeedProd.

-SeedProd is the best WordPress page builder and also comes with a theme builder.
+SeedProd is the best WordPress page builder and also comes with a theme builder, along with entire site kits and templates.
 This allows you to design your own themes using drag and drop.

 For step-by-step instructions, please see our guide on how to create a custom WordPress theme (without any code).